JoukePouke/Game-off-2023/README.md

 "Infinite Runner" is licensed under the [MIT License](LICENSE).
 You can find the full text of the license in the [LICENSE](LICENSE) file.

----

-Feel free to customize this template with any other details specific to "Infinite Runner."